|

 36.

-"Did not every operative face this type of temptation?" he wondered,
+justifications: "Did not every operative face this type of

 certain that my Corlos conditioning can't be reversed."